 Frank enjoyed 15 years in Los Angeles, acting in over 45 national commercials, several feature films, including; White Men Can't Jump, Blue Chips, The Criminal Mind, as well as guest starring over 50 times on, The Young and the Restless, Days of Our Lives and General Hospital.
 Frank has also guest-starred on the sitcom, The Single Guy, and Gary Goldberg's show, Champs.

 While in LA, Frank teamed up with manager/producer, Beverlee Dean.
 Ms. Dean has managed such notables as Reese Witherspoon, Drew Barrymore, Kevin Sorbo, Cylk Cozart and Jim Caviezel.
-It was here where, Frank was asked to privately coach several of Ms. Dean's clients, including for nearly 3 years, The Passion of the Christ and CBS's new hit show, Point of Interest star, Jim Caviezel.
+It was here where, Frank was asked to privately coach several of Ms. Dean's clients, including for nearly 3 years, The Passion of the Christ and CBS's hit show, Person of Interest star, Jim Caviezel.

-In 2008, Mr. Rossi also wrote and produced his own 5 Hr DVD and workbook series on, Basic & Advanced Acting Techniques in Film and Television for kids and young adults.
+In 2008, Mr. Rossi also wrote and produced his own 5-Hour DVD and workbook series on, Basic & Advanced Acting Techniques in Film and Television for kids and young adults.
 The series includes 3 DVD's, a workbook and screenplay written by Frank.
 The series is currently available through Insight Media, Amazon and on Mr. Rossi's website.
 In 2009, Mr. Rossi produced and directed the 30 minute music video and series of commercials for, Rockin' Kids Club.

 Mr. Rossi began writing in 1990.
 In that year, Frank co-wrote and produced the 16mm short film titled, Struggle Within, with writer/director, William Phelps.
 The project sold and was distributed in high schools throughout the country.
 Frank continued his love for writing and wrote several screenplays and TV spec scripts throughout the 90's.